Arziki/eggTimer/README.md

 `Pip install robotframework`

 Verify Installation:
-After installing robot framework, you should be able to execute the created runner scripts with   --version option and get both Robot Framework and interpreter versions as a result.
+After installing robot fralsdmework, you should be able to execute the created runner scripts with   --version option and get both Robot Framework and interpreter versions as a result.

                         `robot --version`
                         Robot Framework 3.1.1 (Python 2.7.15rc1 on linux2)